shivani1494/urlcrawler/README.md

 Since the problem doesn't ask for visualization or to output the entire state & dependencies of paths and subpaths we don’t need to maintain an entire graph(adjacency lists), instead we can just do a BFS on it with queues(+ other states)

-Note- each of these may have any file extension(html, htm, php, asp) The default homepage/HTMLBody(and for that matter any internal page) can be referred to again with non-unique paths that haven't been seen leading to same HTMLBody, so we would need a way to avoid such cycles.
+Note- each of these may have any file extension(html, htm, php, asp) The default homepage/ResponseBody(and for that matter any internal page) can be referred to again with non-unique paths that haven't been seen leading to same ResponseBody, so we would need a way to avoid such cycles.

 ## Scalablibility and further thoughts